IgniteUI/igniteui-docfx/en/components/bullet-graph.md

 _description: Infragistics' Angular bullet graph control allows you to create dashboards displaying ranges or comparing multiple measurements.
 View our data visualization tools!
 _keywords: Angular Bullet Graph, animation, labels, needle, scales, ranges, tick marks, Infragistics
 mentionedTypes: ['XamBulletGraph']
+namespace: Infragistics.Controls.Gauges
 ---

 # Angular Bullet Graph Overview

 The Angular bullet graph component allows for a linear and concise view of measures compared against a scale.

-## Angular Bullet Graph Example

 The Ignite UI for Angular bullet graph component provides you with the ability to create attractive data presentations, replacing meters and gauges that are used on dashboards with simple yet straightforward and clear bar charts.
 A bullet graph is one of the most effective and efficient ways to present progress towards goals, good/better/best ranges, or compare multiple measurements in as little horizontal or vertical space as possible.

+## Angular Bullet Graph Example

-The following sample demonstrates how setting multiple properties on the same bullet graph can transform it to completely different bullet graph.
+The following sample demonstrates how setting multiple properties on the same [`IgxBulletGraphComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxbulletgraphcomponent.html) can transform it to completely different bullet graph.

 <code-view style="height: 155px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"